jessepollak/blog/_posts/2012-07-30-students-heres-why-you-should-do-hackny.md

 Living with some of the smartest students in the country; working at some of the coolest startups in NYC; meeting some of the most influential people in the startup scene.

 This was my first summer in tech, but after talking with other fellows, I can honestly say that this is an unbeatable experience.
-Yes, Facebook or Google are great, but I promise you won't learn as much or have as much fun.
+Yes, Facebook or Google are great, but I promise hackNY is an experience worth having.

 So, I urge you to apply for the [hackNY](http://hackny.org) fellowship program when applications open in the fall.
 Hopefully I'll be back in the city next year as a mentor and we'll get to hang!